Home » GI Bill » San Antonio, TX BAH Rates 2026, Housing, Education, & Cost of Living

 Other desirable neighborhoods in San Antonio include El Dorado, Beacon Hill, King William, and Lavaca.
 These neighborhoods are highly rated for their access to idyllic public green spaces, entertainment, safety, and high-quality schools.

 According to Realtor.com, the average sale price of a home as of November 2023 is approximately $284,000.
-San Antonio is currently rated a buyers-market, indicating that the supply of homes is greater than the demand.
+San Antonio is currently rated a buyer’s market, indicating that the supply of homes exceeds demand.

 To learn more about VA Loan Program benefits, you can get a free eligibility assessment from our VA loan partner.